 First, you’ll want to audit your current practices and look for inclusivity gaps or opportunities for improvement.
 Are you unintentionally using any exclusive language?
 Are you advertising on diverse recruitment platforms?
 For a full guide to this process, check out this blog.

 Gartner has good advice on this front, too.
-They suggest that recruiters move away from ‘hiring profiles’ in 2021 and instead focusing on the skills essential to the role they’re advertising.
+They suggest that recruiters move away from ‘hiring profiles’ and instead focus on the skills essential to the role they’re advertising.

 Receiving a mountain of applications may seem good at first—it’s encouraging to know that people are interested in your business, right?
 Sort of.
 It’s a double-edged sword.

 The odds are that a good number of those applications are from candidates that don’t meet the minimum role requirements.
 That translates to a lot of wasted time looking for those that do.

 When facing hundreds (if not thousands) of applications, automation is your friend.
 Employ it wherever possible, and you’ll be able to whittle down your options without sinking hours of HR time into it.
 At a minimum, you should:

 That’s just the tip of the automation iceberg – there are plenty of industry-specific skill assessments, automated video interviewing options, and more worth exploring – but get those four things in place and you’ll vastly reduce the time you spend looking for the right fit.